Steve Rocco (boxer): Taking the Canadian flyweight championship, June 1928

 At the Arena Gardens on June 5, 1928, Rocco took on former world flyweight champion Frenchy Belanger for the Canadian flyweight championship.
 Rocco had only nine professional fights to his name and had never experienced a bout longer than six rounds.
 He beat Belanger via unanimous decision after ten rounds to win the title.
 The title fight drew 8,000 fight fans.

 The following month, on July 23, 1928, Rocco made his first challenge for the NBA world flyweight title against world flyweight champion Frankie Genaro.
 He managed to hold the champion to a ten-round draw.

 Rocco went on to secure a points win against the more experienced Marty Gold of Philadelphia in September 1928.

 The Canadian flyweight titleholder was set to fight Frankie Genaro again in December 1928, six months after their first meeting.
 It marked the second time he boxed for the world championship.
 The championship bout at the Detroit Olympia ended early with a controversial unintentional foul in the second round.
-Without warning, Genaro suddenly collapsed to the canvas in pain and claimed that Rocco had delivered a low blow.
+Without warning, Genaro suddenly collapsed to the canvas in pain and claimed that Rocco had delivered a low blow (combat sports).
 The referee disqualified the Canadian boxer and declared Genaro the winner.

+The Ring magazine's 1928 annual ratings placed him fourth among the world's flyweights, behind champion Izzy Schwartz, Frankie Genaro, and Johnny Hill.